From electrostatic potentials to yet another triangle center: Cartesian coordinates

 Inequality $g'(t)\geq 0$ is equivalent with

 which can also be verified easily, using the fact that $t\mapsto(\sinh t)/t$ increases.
 Finally, we observe that

 by the triangle inequality.

-Therefore, \eqref{formulaeqforlambda} can have at most one positive solution $\lambda$, which combines nicely with theorem \ref{thm2} to prove the fact that there can be only one point $P\in\textup{Int}(T)$ such that $\vec{E}(P)=\vec{0}$.
-This leads us to the long promised uniqueness result.
+Therefore, \eqref{formulaeqforlambda} can have at most one positive solution $\lambda$, which combines nicely with theorem \ref{thm2} to prove the fact that there can be only one point $P$ inside $T$ such that $\vec{E}(P)=\vec{0}$.
+This leads us to the promised result on uniqueness of the maximum point for $V$.

-\begin{corollary} There is a unique stationary point of field $\vec{E}$ inside $T$.
-Consequently, there is a unique maximum point of potential $V$. \end{corollary}

 From now on we denote this unique maximum potential point by $P_\textup{max}(x_\textup{max},y_\textup{max})$.
-One could name it the \emph{electrostatic center} of $T$, although the term \emph{gravitational center} has already been used in the literature \cite{hmp05}, in the study of general convex bodies in $\mathbb{R}^n$.
+One could name it the \emph{electrostatic center} of $T$, although the term \emph{gravitational center} has already been used in the literature \cite{h07}, \cite{hmp05} in the study of general convex bodies in $\mathbb{R}^n$.
 When we actually want to solve equation \eqref{formulaeqforlambda} for $\lambda$, we do not know how to do it analytically, so we need to use numerical techniques.
-The following mini-code in Mathematica \cite{m9} successfully evaluates the sought values of $\lambda,u,v,w$ to an arbitrary precision.
+For instance, by taking $A(-1,0)$, $B(2,0)$, and $C(0,2)$ we get